 Official quits amid charges he paid women to give up babies

-The resignation of Maricopa County Assessor Paul Petersen on Tuesday came after leaders in the one of the nation's most populous counties suspended him and have pressured him to resign since his arrest nearly three months ago.
+The resignation of Maricopa County Assessor Paul Petersen came after leaders in the one of the nation's most populous counties suspended and pressured him to resign after his arrest nearly three months ago.
 The county's governing board voted in late December to start the process of removing Petersen, who also works as an adoption attorney.

 Petersen has pleaded not guilty to the charges in Arizona and Arkansas.
 He hasn't yet entered a plea in Utah.